-Beeta Rasouli drives the healthcare portfolio in areas impacting academic health centers, clinical providers, and biomedical researchers.
+Beeta Rasouli drives the Lewis-Burke healthcare portfolio in areas impacting academic health centers, clinical providers, and biomedical researchers.
 She keeps a close eye on legislative and administrative trends across the Department of Health and Human Services (HHS)-particularly the Centers for Medicare and Medicaid Services (CMS)- Agency for Healthcare Research and Quality (AHRQ), Health Resources and Services Administration (HRSA), and the National Institutes of Health (NIH).
 Beeta is the firm’s leading expert on federal opioid research and policy and has spearheaded the charting of emerging strategic opportunities for clients, not only with federal agencies, but also those that leverage state and local initiatives.

 With a deep expertise in health policy, Beeta offers tailored insights to advance client needs under an ever-changing healthcare landscape.
 Beeta is adept at leveraging and fostering relationships with key congressional staff, federal offices, and healthcare stakeholders.
 Beeta has a knack for thoughtfully identifying and cultivating strategies around emerging federal health-related policies.